Why do we daydream?

-You’re studying for a particularly hard test that’s around the corner and feel that you haven’t covered as much of the syllabus as you wanted to by now.
+You’re studying for a particularly hard test that’s round the corner and feel that you haven’t covered as much of the syllabus as you wanted to by now.

-You begin trying to solve a problem that you think will take you 10 minutes to solve but 15 minutes later you find that your mind has wandered off into a daydream and you haven’t even reached midway towards solving the problem.
+You begin trying to solve a problem you think will take 10 minutes to solve.
+But 15 minutes later, you find that your mind has wandered off into a daydream.
+You aren’t even halfway to solving the problem.

 What’s going on?
 Why do our minds drift off into imaginary worlds instead of concentrating on the task at hand?

-According to an article published in the National Geographic, most daydreams are about the future.
-This suggests that a key function of daydreaming is to allow us to prepare and plan for our future.
-By visualizing what our future may hold, we can think of possible obstacles that might hinder us from reaching our life goals and, therefore, find a way around those obstacles.
+By visualizing what our future may hold, we can think of possible obstacles that might hinder us from reaching our life goals.
+This helps us find a way around those obstacles.

-Another known fact about daydreaming is that we daydream lesser as we age and this makes sense because when we are older there’s not much future left for us to visualize.
-We have, more or less, for better or worse, reached some of our most important life goals.
+Another known fact about daydreaming psychology is that we daydream lesser as we age.
+This makes sense as when we’re older there isn’t much future left for us to visualize.
+We have, more or less, reached some of our most important life goals.